 So, while it is true that one’s rapture can happen on any day (by a believer’s physical death), the last day of the spiritual barley harvest will occur on the Feast of Trumpets, and whoever of the bride remains on the earth on that day will be taken bodily to meet the Bridegroom in the air.

 According to the six “days” of man’s dominion over the earth, and then the final “day” that Messiah will rule it (1000-year reign), the bride will be taken on the Feast of Trumpets (which occurs in the fall each year) sometime within the next few years.

 There were two “days” (2000 years) from Adam to Abraham, and two “days” (2000 years) from Abraham to Messiah Yahoshua.
 Those were the “first days” of the week.
 What follows after that is what scripture calls “the last days.”
 They are the final three “days” of mankind’s time on this earth.

 The “last days” began the year in which Passover, Unleavened Bread, Firstfruits, and Weeks were fulfilled, which we believe was around 31 AD.
 Adding two “days” to that brings us to around 2031, and that will be the end of the sixth day, which we know occurs on the Feast of Atonement at Armageddon.
 The seventh “day” will be Messiah Yahoshua’s 1000-year earthly reign from Jerusalem.

-But, Messiah’s bride will be fully removed from the earth and taken to the wedding chamber ten years before that occurs (ten days from Trumpets to Atonement), so on the Feast of Trumpets sometime around the year 2021 (give or take a year or two, since we know there have been alterations made to our modern calendar), Messiah’s bride will be fully removed from the earth to meet the Bridegroom in the air.
+But, Messiah’s bride will be fully removed from the earth and taken to the wedding chamber ten years before that occurs (ten days from Trumpets to Atonement), so on the Feast of Trumpets sometime around the year 2021 (give or take a few years, since we know there have been alterations made to our modern calendar), Messiah’s bride will be fully removed from the earth to meet the Bridegroom in the air.